Moving to Morocco

 When we asked expats and global nomads about the quality of medical care in Morocco, they replied:

 "Morocco has a well-developed healthcare system, with both public and private hospitals and clinics providing a range of medical services.
 The public healthcare system is free for all citizens, while private healthcare is available for those who can afford it.
 The country has a number of highly-trained doctors and specialists, and the quality of care is generally good.
-In addition, Morocco has a number of specialized medical centers, such as the National Institute of Oncology, which provide specialized care for cancer patients," stated one expat who made the move to Morocco.
+In addition, Morocco has a number of specialized medical centers, such as the National Institute of Oncology, which provide specialized care for cancer patients," remarked one expat in Morocco.

 About the Author